AntleredKey/fuzzy-carnival/README.md

 # fuzzy-carnival
-py script for a home terminal
+Py script for a home terminal program using a raspberry pi